Sumcheck-based delegation of quantum computing to rational server: Multi-rational-server delegated quantum computing with a constant reward gap

-Based on the above multiprover interactive proof systems, we construct the following rational delegated quantum computing protocol\footnote{This construction is essentially the same as that used in Ref.~\cite{AM12} to show {\sf IP}$\subseteq${\sf RIP}.
+Using the above multiprover interactive proof systems, we construct the following rational delegated quantum computing protocol\footnote{This construction is essentially the same as that used in Ref.~\cite{AM12} to show {\sf IP}$\subseteq${\sf RIP}.
 Here, {\sf RIP} is the complexity class of decision problems that can be solved by rational interactive proof systems whose prover's computational power is unbounded.}:\\

-[{\bf Protocol 2}] \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, one of $M$ rational servers sends $b\in\{0,1\}$ to the client.
-As shown in Theorem~\ref{multiconstant}, if the server is rational, $b=1(0)$ when $x$ is in $L$ ($x$ is not in $L$). \item If $b=1$, the client and $M$ servers simulate $\pi_L$ for the language $L$ and the instance $x$; otherwise, the client and $M$ servers simulate $\pi_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$. \item The client pays reward $R=1/M$ to each of $M$ servers if the simulated verifier accepts.
-On other hand, if the simulated verifier rejects, the client pays $R=0$. \item The client concludes $x\in L$ if $b=1$; otherwise, the client concludes $x\notin L$. \end{enumerate} Note that since {\sf BQP} is closed under complement, $\pi_{\bar{L}}$ exists for the complement $\bar{L}$.
+[{\bf Protocol 2}]\\ This protocol depends on the input size $|x|$, the number $M$ of servers, and the interaction $\pi_L$. \begin{enumerate} \item For a given {\sf BQP} language $L$ and an instance $x$, the first server among $M$ rational ones sends $b\in\{0,1\}$ to the client.
+As shown in Theorem~\ref{multiconstant}, if the server is rational, $b=1(0)$ when $x$ is in $L$ ($x$ is not in $L$). \item If $b=1$, the client and $M$ servers simulate $\pi_L$ for the language $L$ and instance $x$; otherwise, the client and $M$ servers simulate $\pi_{\bar{L}}$ for the complement $\bar{L}$ and the instance $x$.
+More precisely, the client and servers simulate the verifier and provers in $\pi_L$ or $\pi_{\bar{L}}$, respectively. \item The client pays reward $R=1/M$ to each of the $M$ servers if the simulated verifier accepts.
+On the other hand, if the simulated verifier rejects, the client pays $R=0$. \item The client concludes $x\in L$ if $b=1$; otherwise, the client concludes $x\notin L$. \end{enumerate} Note that since {\sf BQP} is closed under complement, $\pi_{\bar{L}}$ exists for the complement $\bar{L}$.
 Here, we notice that even if the simulated verifier accepts, each server can obtain only $1/M$ as the reward.
 However, since the number $M$ of the servers is two in the multiprover interactive proof systems in Refs.~\cite{RUV13,GKW15,CGJV17,G19}, the reward $1/M$ paid to each server can be made $1/2$.
 Particularly, when we use multiprover interactive proof systems in Refs.~\cite{CGJV17,G19} among them, the number of rounds in Protocol 2 becomes a constant.